duggabe/gr-VWS-Project/README.md

 ```
 cd ~/gr-VWS-Project
 ```
-3. Execute the receiver of your choice.
+3. Execute the receiver for the interface chosen above.
-    `python3 -u SSB_rcv_1.py`    for a ZMQ interface
+    `python3 -u SSB_rcv_3.py`    for a ZMQ interface
-    `python3 -u SSB_rcv_2.py`    for an audio interface
+    `python3 -u SSB_rcv_4.py`    for an audio interface
-4. A new window will open showing various controls.
+4. A new window will open showing various controls and a waterfall display.
 To terminate that window, click the "X" in the upper right corner.

 ## Testing

-TBD
+Tests have been done with simulated input as well as over the air signals.
+Links have been tested with ZMQ and with audio cables.
+By using receivers from https://github.com/duggabe/gr-control/tree/main/Receivers, reception of NBFM and broadcast WBFM stereo have been tested as well.